-The campaign also included a grass-roots outreach effort in multiple languages through advertising at convenience and hardware stores and on food trucks, as well as a presence on a popular Chinese game show.
-The media strategy was designed to effectively target diverse communities, age groups, socioeconomic factors and languages spoken in the region.
+It also included a grass-roots outreach effort in multiple languages through advertising at convenience and hardware stores and on food trucks, as well as a presence on a popular Chinese game show.
+The media strategy was designed to effectively target diverse communities, age groups, socioeconomic factors, and languages spoken in the region.

 In August 2018, Metropolitan began an official sponsorship with Major League Baseball's Los Angeles Dodgers.
-This sponsorship included a title night event before more than 40,000 fans featuring former Metropolitan board Chairman Randy Record throwing the opening pitch.
-The evening highlighted a Dodger groundskeeper and the many ways in which the Dodger organization conserves water.
-Public service announcements were displayed on LED boards throughout the stadium, as well as crosspromotions on conservation on Metropolitan's and the Dodgers' social media platforms.
+This sponsorship included a title night event featuring former board Chairman Randy Record throwing the opening pitch, and highlighted a Dodger groundskeeper and the many ways in which the Dodger organization conserves water to over 40,000 fans.
+Public service announcements were displayed on LED boards throughout the stadium, as well as cross-promotions on conservation on Metropolitan's and the Dodgers' social media platforms.

-In April 2019, the general conservation message of the "Save Water 365" campaign became more targeted and focused on promoting the incentive under Metropolitan's revamped turf replacement program.
+In April 2019, the general conservation message of the 365 campaign became more targeted and focused on promoting the incentive under Metropolitan's revamped turf replacement program.
 The incentive provides Southern Californians \$2 for every square-foot of grass they replace with more water efficient sustainable landscaping.
 The campaign continued to reach diverse audiences on multi-media platforms: digital billboards featured in shopping malls, grocery stores and movie theaters encouraged residents to "ditch their grass and claim their rebate."
 Radio spots promoting the "ditch your grass" message in English and Spanish were featured on nearly 40 radio stations, and creative digital display ads generated nearly 120 million impressions on digital media and nearly 300,000 ad clicks.